 You may want to do some further reading to flesh out your understanding of a particular area or for self-help.
 My preference is for authors who are speaking from authentic personal experience as well as a solid theoretical base.
 I find that this usually gives a more profound understanding than just theoretical knowledge that can be too abstract, or simply not grounded in practical reality.
-What follows is a list of books and authors that I have found inspiring and useful.
+What follows is a list of books and authors that I have found inspiring and useful, divided into categories:

 Dr Russ Harris